HTTP-RPC/Kilo/README.md

 In either case, the service would return the value 6 in response.

+At least one URL pattern is required, and it must be a path mapping (i.e. must begin with a leading slash and end with a trailing slash and asterisk).
+It is recommended that services be loaded automatically on startup so they will be immediately available to other services and included in the generated [documentation](#api-documentation).

 ### Method Arguments
 Method arguments may be any of the following types: